-The College of Education is comprised of the following Departments: the Department of Teaching and Learning, the Department of School and Community Counseling, the Department of Administrative and Organizational Leadership, the Department of Doctoral Studies and the Department of Health, Physical Education, and Recreation.
+The College of Education is comprised of the following Departments: the Department of Teaching and Learning, the Department of Counseling, the Department of Educational Leadership, and the Department of Health, Physical Education, and Recreation.

 GRADUATE PROGRAMS

 Master of Education (M.Ed.)